cognitedata/dotnet-extractor-utils/docfx_project/tutorials/raw-queue.md

 # Using Raw upload queues.

-Raw upload queues buffer a predefined number of POCOs and stores them in Raw at a fixed interval or whenever the queue reaches a specified max size.
+Raw upload queues buffer POCOs and stores them in Raw at a fixed interval or whenever the queue reaches a specified max size.

 ```c#
 // Data transfer object representing raw columns